Skip to main content

 note

-The curl commands inserts an additional Content-Disposition header with each part.
+The curl command inserts an additional Content-Disposition header with each part.
 These headers are not necessary and will get ignored.

-When a request to the chunks HTTP endpoint is responded to with 202 Accepted, it means the posted chunks have been enqueued for processing.
-It is possible for failures to occur later on in the post-processing phase.
-To troubleshoot these failures, the Integration Hub / Chunks Debug Log can be used.
+When a request to the Chunks HTTP endpoint receives a 202 Accepted response, it means the posted Chunks have been enqueued for processing.
+Failures can occur in the post-processing phase.
+To troubleshoot these processing failures, you can use the Chunks Debug Log.